sdhalpern86/policies/source/sections/incident_response_policy.md

 ## Incident Management Policies

-The Catalyze incident response process follows the process recommended by SANS, an industry leader in security (www.sans.org).
+The 1healthy.world incident response process follows the process recommended by SANS, an industry leader in security (www.sans.org).
 Process flows are a direct representation of the SANS process.
 Review Appendix 1 for a flowchart identifying each phase.

 ### Identification Phase

-1. Immediately upon observation Catalyze members report suspected and known Precursors, Events, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation 1healthy.world members report suspected and known Precursors, Events, Indications, and Incidents in one of the following ways:
-	1. Direct report to management, the Security Officer, Privacy Officer, or other;
+	1. Direct report to management, the Security Officer, Privacy Officer, or other.
-	2. Email;
+	2. Email.
-	3. Phone call;
+	3. Phone call.
-	4. Online incident response form located [here](https://docs.google.com/a/catalyze.io/forms/d/1Hn4di9Jdw5JT8vISMh6tVUnh94VpeHucell7Ca4fKTo/viewform);
+	4. Online incident response form.
 	5. Secure Chat.
 	6. Anonymously through workforce members desired channels.
-	7. The individual receiving the report facilitates completion of an [Incident Identification form](./incident.form.pdf) and notifies the Security Officer (if not already done).
+	7. The individual receiving the report facilitates completion of an incident identification form and notifies the Security Officer (if not already done).
 	8. The Security Officer determines if the issue is a Precursor, Event, Indication, or Incident.
 	9. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.
 		1. Non-Technical Event (minor infringement): the Security Officer completes a SIR Form (see Appendix 2) and investigates the incident.